 Lack of encouragement for young women to seek marriage and family as opposed to career and worldly pursuits.

 Men will rise to the challenge when they are needed and see a path for love and respect.
 Yes, men should be like Christ in that He was abused, betrayed, and crucified, and yet still endured the cross of shame for all of us, even for those that did and would reject him.
 Great men are all around, but few are great apart from great women.
-When the women get right with God and stop trying to “do it all” and “climb the ladder,” “break down the barriers,” and “my body my choice,” maybe then we will see men step up in the areas we need them to.
+When the women put their whole value in the Lord and stop trying to “do it all” and “climb the ladder,” “break down the barriers,” and “my body my choice,” maybe then we will see men step up in the areas we need them to.

 Yes, we need more good men, but when will the women allow them and encourage them to stand?
 When will the women see their ministry is to their husband first, to their children second, and everything else third?
 When will the lure of monetary success fade away to family success?
 When will we see our men as God’s gift to our family, church, and community?